There are Salem numbers with trace $-3$ and every degree at least $34$: Introduction

 \section{Introduction}

-A \textbf{Salem number} is a real algebraic integer greater than one with all its conjugates in the closed unit disc, and at least one of them on the unit circle.
-The definition implies that a Salem number must have even degree at least $4$, it must be conjugate to its inverse, and all its other conjugates must have absolute value one.
-There is abundant literature on Salem numbers; we refer to the excellent survey by Smyth \cite{S2} for an overview of results and applications around this topic.
+A Salem number is a real algebraic integer greater than one with all its conjugates in the closed unit disc, and at least one of them on the unit circle.
+This implies that a Salem number must have an even degree of at least $4$, it is conjugate to its inverse, and all its other conjugates must have absolute value one.

+There is abundant literature on Salem numbers; we refer to the excellent survey by Smyth \cite{S2} for an overview of results and applications on this topic.

 A simple example of a Salem number is the largest real root of